Apple Watch Bands FAQ: Everything you need to know!

-Nike bands, new woven nylon colors — here's what's changed in the Apple Watch Spring 2017 collection!
+You can now get the Pride Edition woven nylon Watch band from Apple's online retail store!

+Updated June 2017: Added all the new bands Apple added after WWDC.

-Every Spring and Fall, Apple releases new watch bands for the Apple Watch, and this spring is no different.
-Watch band collectors like myself and Rene are pretty excited about the new lineup, which includes stand-alone Nike Sport bands (for the very first time!
-Hooray!), new multicolored Woven Nylon bands, and a new buckle design for the Classic Buckle.
+Every Spring and Fall (and sometimes early summer!), Apple releases new watch bands for the Apple Watch.
+Watch band collectors like myself and Rene get pretty excited whenever Apple gives us more colors.
+Plus, retired colors become collectors items.
+Here's everything you need to know about bands available for your Apple Watch!

 What's so exciting about new bands?